jsCONFIG/module/README.md

     grunt bmodule:filepath[:target:prefix:isUglify]
     # filepath: the file or path you want to strap.
-    # target: the target path or file path for stapped file.
+    # target: the target path or file path for strapped file.
     # prefix: the same with "$M.options('sourceRoot', 'static/js/');" value.
     # isUglify: need to compress.use "0" or "1" to turn off or turn on it.
     eg.